Coloccini gives surprising interview about Cuban revolution and Concentration Camps

-“With the national team I visited some Nazi concentration camps.
+“With the national team I visited some concentration camps.
 That called the war to my attention.
 You start to investigate it a bit because there are things you cannot believe.
 For instance, they made soaps out of fat from people, it’s horrifying how humans can commit these barbarities.

 “We were in Germany and we recently went to another concentration camp in the same country.
 We were in Prague and went to Terezin, another concentration camp.”

 ‘Where did you first see the face of Che Guevara?’